neura-sx/graphene-book/book/multi-sig/tutorial-updating-multi-sig.md

 * We assume that you have set up a wallet in the CLI and imported the active private key of an account with some BTS funds in it.
 We will refer to this account as `your-base-account`.

-* We assume that you have already imported the active private key of a account, which you want to turn into a multi-sig account.
+* We assume that you have already imported the active private key of an account, which you want to turn into a multi-sig account.
 We will refer to this account as `future-multi-sig-account`.
 Also, we'll need some BTS funds on this account to cover transaction fees.

 * We assume that you have already created and registered two other accounts, which will act as the milti-sig approving accounts.
 We will refer to these accounts as `approving-account-1` and `approving-account-2`.